Wagner Electric: History

-Wagner Electric Corporation was founded by Herbert Appleton Wagner and Ferdinand Schwedtmann (aka Francis Charles Schwedtman) in 1891.
+Wagner Electric Corporation was founded by Herbert Appleton Wagner and Ferdinand Schwedtmann (aka Francis Charles Schwedtman) in 1891 in Downtown St. Louis.
 The company manufactured electric engines, electric motors and electric starters for early automobiles.
 They also made electric lights and many other electric-related products.

+In 1906, the company expanded operations to Wellston, Missouri, contributing to the development of workers' housing in the comparably low population suburb.
 In 1909, Wagner Electric started manufacturing their first automotive headlamp bulbs.